The Brothers Jones: In the Underworld

 In the Underworld, Cruella and Henry are searching for the Author's quill.
 They split up and Henry notices a glimmering light, which leads him to the now-deceased Apprentice.
 The Apprentice explains that Henry is his unfinished business, and that he won't be able to move on until he knows that Henry will make the right decision.
 At Henry's behest, the Apprentice tells him that the quill is located in the Sorcerer's mansion, but warns Henry against using its power to resurrect Cruella.

 Meanwhile, Emma uses her magic to heal Hook, but when she tried to kiss him Hook turns away, blaming himself for becoming dark.
 The two are then interrupted by Killian's dead brother Liam.
 Liam explains rumors of a book with the power to defeat Hades.
 Emma assumes it to be the Underworld equivalent of the "Once Upon a Time" book.
 Everyone searches Mary Margaret's apartment, but come up empty.
 Concerned that Emma is not good enough for his brother, Liam tells Emma that Hook and her should break up.
 Moments later, Henry returns and suggests they look for the book in the Sorcerer’s mansion.
 However, the key is located in the Sheriff's office which is occupied by James.
 After they leave, Hades visits Liam in a tavern and reveals that he knows of their plans.
-Hades blackmails Liam to destroy the Storybook pages concerning him, threatening to reveal to Liam's unfinished business to his brother.
+Hades blackmails Liam to destroy the Storybook pages concerning him, threatening to reveal Liam's unfinished business to his brother.
 At the Sheriff's office, Snow and David find the key, only to encounter Cruella.
 While Mary Margaret hides, David pretends to be his brother James (who Cruella was expecting).

 At the mansion, Emma, Regina, Hook, and Liam look for the storybook while Henry searches for the quill.
 Unknown to everyone, Liam has found the book and rips out the pages about Hades.
 At the same time, Henry rediscovers the quill.
 Meanwhile, David turns down Cruella's advances and learns that James has resented his brother for staying with their mother during their separate childhoods while James lived with his new father, the king.